PRiSMA-Study/.github/profile/README.md

 All codes that are used to generate reports, perform analyses, merge data, create figures, etc. can be found in this repository.
 Codes are organized and stored in one of the public repositories that are pinned below this table of contents.
 Each subfolder within the repositories should have a `README.md` file with key information about that code including a brief description, author and email, and date last updated.

-All public repositories and their subfolders are outlined below under the [repositories section](#Repositories-anchor).
+All public repositories and their subfolders are outlined below under the [repositories](#repositories-anchor) section.
 You can directly link to a repository by clicking the 📁 icon.

 :pushpin: If a member of your team needs access to the PRISMA-Study Github page, please email Stacie (stacie.loisate@gwu.edu) or Xiaoyan (xyh@gwu.edu) to request access.

-<a name="Repositories-anchor"></a>
+<a name="repositories-anchor"></a>

 ## Repositories:
 ### [📁](https://github.com/PRiSMA-Study/GitHub-Instructions-PRISMA-ReMAPP) GitHub-Instructions-PRISMA-ReMAPP
 Contains instructions for utilizing Github including how to fork a repository, how to clone a repository, how to push updates, etc.